In This Section

 University Merit-based Awards

 Scholarships are awarded based on GPA and standardized test scores submitted in application materials.
 Students are automatically reviewed by the Admission Office, and can qualify for one award.
-Merit awards are renewable for the duration of the student’s estimated time to achieve degree completion.
+Merit awards are renewable for the duration of the student’s estimated time to achieve degree completion and are applicable to tuition.

 Federal College Work-Study